 Age and Deterioration

-While tankless water heaters can last up to 15 years, it is not advised to keep it that long.
+While tankless water heaters can last up to 15 years, it is not advised to keep them that long.
 Problems are bound to occur for household fixtures.
 Water heaters are no exception.

-Over-time and with frequent use of the unit, water heaters slowly lose its quality, creating a series of issues until it finally begins to retire.
+Over time and with frequent use of the unit, water heaters slowly lose their quality, creating a series of issues until it finally begins to retire.